Hound Dog (song): King Records vs Lion Publishing Co. and Lion Publishing Co. vs King Records & Valjo Music (1953)

-In response, Robey counter-sued both King Records and Valjo Music over Roy Brown's answer record, and also over Little Esther's cover record (King 12126).
+In response, Robey counter-sued both King Records and Valjo Music over Roy Brown's answer record, and also over Little Esther's cover record (King 12126).J.C.
+Marion, "Johnny Otis – Part Two" JammUpp19 (2001).
 When the dust settled, the publishing for "Hound Dog" (in all variations) remained with Lion, and writing credit with Leiber and Stoller.
 In April, 1954, Billboard's Rolontz summed up the events thusly: "The year 1953 saw an important precedent set in regard to answer tunes … since the 'Hound Dog' decision, few record firms have attempted to 'answer' smash hits by other companies by using same tune with different lyrics."

 Valjo Music Publishing Corporation v.
 Elvis Presley Music (1956–1957)

 The most protracted lawsuit involving "Hound Dog" was Valjo Music Publishing Corporation v.
 Elvis Presley Music that was initiated in the United States District Court for the Southern District of New York in October 1956, after the commercial success of Elvis Presley's version of the song, and concluded in December 1957.
 It would be the first "legal spat" for Presley's publishing company, Elvis Presley Music.